qir-alliance/qat/docs/src/UserGuide/QuickStart.md

 # Quick start

 Before we start, you will need to build the QAT tool.
-To this end, enter `src/Passes` from the root of the repository and create a new folder `Debug`.
+To this end, create a new folder `Debug`.
 Then run `cmake ..` and use `make` to build `qat`:

 ```sh